Strawberry Blueberry Salad with Balsamic Vinaigrette

 • To the salad greens, tear the fresh basil leaves and toss to mix.
 Follow with the fresh mint leaves the same way, tossing to mix.

 • To serve, make sure each eater gets a sufficient amount of fruit to salad greens and ample ciliegine.
-Add more parmesan to each individual plate if desired and serve immediately.
+Add more Parmesan to each individual plate if desired and serve immediately.
 This salad is easily a main dish if you would like to add a protein.
+Enjoy!

 Notes